arkadijss/Pepper-SLAM/README.md

 This project contains the necessary files to run and evaluate SLAM algorithms with the Pepper robot.

-Using ROS Noetic, algorithms such as Gmapping with depth camera data, Gmapping with predicted depth data using DepthAnything, and ORB-SLAM3 in a monocular setting have been implemented.
+Using ROS Noetic, algorithms such as Gmapping with depth camera data, Gmapping with predicted depth data using Depth Anything, and ORB-SLAM3 in a monocular setting have been implemented.

 To create an isolated environment without dependency issues, Docker was used.
 The project was developed in VSCode, using the VSCode Dev Containers extension, which makes development inside a container easier.